-Frequency-density plots of king scallop size data are presented for the 2023 and 2022 surveys in Figure 8 from samples measured at ten historical stock assessment stations (POA, LAX, EDG, SED, PSM, CHI, BRI, BRO, PEL and TAR; data from all dredges combined).
-In both 2022 and 2023 there is an absence of a significant peak for Cohort 1 at 40-60 mm (this size range reflects pre-recruits that would be recruiting into the fishery in two to three years), indicating limited pre-recruitment scallops within the survey.
-There is a peak in Cohort 2 at 60-80 mm for both years but the peak is slightly larger in 2023.
-The main peak in the data is within Cohort 3 (80-160 mm) which are typically post-recruits, i.e. king scallops that are typically already at minimum landing size (MLS), although there are some scallops under 95 mm which would not be expected to recruit during the 2023/2024 fishing season.
-For both
+Frequency-density plots of king scallop size data are presented for the 2024 survey in Figure 8 from samples measured at ten historical stock assessment stations (POA, LAX, EDG, SED, PSM, CHI, BRI, BRO, PEL and TAR; data from all dredges combined).
+In 2024 the size range of scallops from the survey indicates that the first significant peak in the data is around 95-100 mm with a second overlapping peak around 110-115 mm (these reflect king scallops that are already at MLS or that would be expected to grow into the fishery during the 2024/2025 fishing season) (Figure 8).